IBM/storage-fusion/CAS/cas_cli_chatbot/chatbot/README.md

 This is useful when the first vector search shows a promising file and the user wants more chunks specifically from that file.

-> Note: the exact filter keys supported by your CAS environment may vary.
-Replace `file_name` with the correct field if your deployment uses a different filter key.

 ## End-to-End Workflow: Target One File with `llm query file`

 Once vector search has shown the user a promising source document, they can use that exact document as LLM input.